How to Keep Your Dog Entertained While Working from Home (And Actually Enjoy It!)

 Build a Workday Routine Your Dog Can Actually Predict

-A simple routine might look like this:
+A simple workday structure might look something like this:

 Quick Mental Games Between Meetings (Yes, Even 5 Minutes Counts)